google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Cost of Living vs. Stipend Value

-The value of a PhD stipend is relative to the local cost of living.
+The value of a PhD stipend is relative to the local cost of living in the area where the research is conducted.
 For instance:

-Students should evaluate housing, transportation, and healthcare costs when choosing a program.
+Students should consider evaluating housing, transportation, and healthcare costs when selecting a program.

 Strategies to Maximize Your PhD Stipend